GUARD: Graph Universal Adversarial Defense: Introduction

 \textbf{Why universal defense?} As a new perspective of defense strategy, our work is orthogonal to recent studies on robustifying GCNs.
-The universal defense is advantageous as (1) no access to the target node or victim model is needed at test time, and (2) it drastically lowers the barrier to defend against adversarial attacks: the universal defensive patch is generated once and can be applied to any model (\emph{model-agnostic}) and any node (\emph{node-agnostic}) in a graph.
+The universal defense is advantageous as (i) no access to the target node or victim model is needed at test time, and (ii) it drastically lowers the barrier to defend against adversarial attacks: the universal defensive patch is generated once and can be applied to any model (\textit{model-agnostic}) and any node (\textit{node-agnostic}) in a graph.

-\textbf{Is universal defense achievable?} We empirically discover an interesting phenomenon that attackers prefer picking the same attacker nodes from a set of low-degree nodes when perturbing different target nodes (See \autoref{sec:empirical_results}).
+\textbf{Is universal defense achievable?} Although there have been several successful attempts in vision research, the possibility of a universal defense against adversarial targeted attacks on graphs remains largely unexplored.
+Particularly, graphs often come with complicated structures, in which relationships between nodes can be challenging to capture.
+As a result, achieving a universal defense may not be a straightforward task.
+In this paper, we seek to uncover the intrinsic patterns of adversarial attacks, and one step further, explore the feasibility of universal defenses on graphs.
+Specifically, we empirically discover an interesting phenomenon that attackers prefer picking the same attacker nodes from a set of low-degree nodes when perturbing different target nodes.
 The finding suggests that these nodes may be part of what makes the model vulnerable, and thus a universal defense becomes possible if one can identify them in advance.

-Motivated by the above, the core problem we raise and address in this paper is:
+In light of above insights, the core problem we raise and address in this paper is: